basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 I use **Zellij** as my terminal multiplexer for mobile work.

 - I stick to the defaults and use a couple of predefined layouts (e.g., a "phone" layout with editor + shell panes).
-No plugins.

 Ergonomics matter even more on a glass keyboard, so I lean on a few shell helpers: